 Marsha Ellison, Ph.D., is an associate professor at the University of Massachusetts Medical School with expertise on interventions that improve education and employment outcomes among youth and young adults with serious mental health conditions.

-This paper will examine a policy change for the Social Security Administration—delaying use of the substantial gainful activity criterion for adult SSI determinations until age 22—that could smooth the transition to adulthood by allowing youth to maintain access to SSI benefits as they build skills and work history needed to achieve eventual employment.
+This paper examines a policy change for the Social Security Administration—delaying use of the substantial gainful activity criterion for adult SSI determinations until age 22—that could smooth the transition to adulthood by allowing youth to maintain access to SSI benefits as they build skills and work history needed to achieve eventual employment.

 Sheryl A. Larson and Judy Geyer – Institute on Community Integration, University of Minnesota and Abt Associates